berkeley-gif/gif-svelte-template/README.md

 - [Carbon Components Svelte](https://carbon-components-svelte.onrender.com/)
 - [Svelte Material UI](https://sveltematerialui.com/).

 The repo includes best practices for linting styles, github workflows and git hooks.
-It's been tested with SvelteKit version 1.5.0, svelte version 3.54, vite version 4.2.0 and node version 18.
+It's been tested with SvelteKit version 1.5.0, svelte version 3.54, vite version 4.2.0 and node versions 16 and 18.

 **Note: This template should be updated as the tooling and best practicies evolve.**